What to Expect from Working with a Functional Medicine Nutritionist

 - We reassess periodically with the Toxicity and Inflammation Quiz to get a quick GPS map/body scan to catch things that are and are not improving and address them as we go.

-- Your minimum commitment is a 4-Month Program, but that is a bare minimum, and depending on your situation, you may need 6, or 10 months or more.
+- Your minimum commitment is a 4-Month Program, but that is a bare minimum, and depending on your situation, you may need 6, or 12 months or more.
 The first month is very heavy in terms of my workload and 2nd month is when we start to get some movement.
 It usually takes more than 2 months to start seeing the difference.
-With that, sometime a single recommendation I make can have a huge positive effect on your symptoms already.
-Discussing the best Program length for your needs is one of the purposes of the Intro Session.
+With that, sometime a single recommendation I make at the initial session can have a huge positive effect on your symptoms already.
+Discussing the best Program length for your needs is one of the purposes of the Clarity Session.